Deep-sea Coral Ecology, Health, and Diversity

 Our future plans include:

-An assessment of coral health and condition on mesophotic reefs in the Northwest Gulf of Mexico as part of the Natural Resource Damage Assessment for Mississippi Canyon 252
+Ongoing studies of health and condition of sea fans on mesophotic reefs in the Northwest Gulf of Mexico as part of the Natural Resource Damage Assessment for Mississippi Canyon 252

 Related Regions of Study: Gulf of Mexico, Alaska, California, Washington